Andreaux/Ollama-OpenWebUI-SearxNG-Tika/README.md

 The stack also includes dependencies to make sure the services start in the desired order.

 My Home Lab runs Ubuntu Virtual Machines to host my Docker Projects where I run Nginx Proxy Manager as a reverse proxy.
-You will need to set up a proper domain and/or reverse proxy for Nextcloud to be served over HTTPS.
+You will need to set up a proper domain and/or reverse proxy for OpenWebUI to be served over HTTPS.
 In my Homelab, I use Nginx Proxy Manager as reverse proxy and to issue Let's Encrypt SSL certificates through Cloudflare so I don't have to keep a port open for certbot to call in (a free Cloudflare account totally works which will enable free wildcard certificates for all your local hosts as well).

 ## GPUs